Tapeline/Dockingjudge/README.md

 ### Third round

 - [ ] Migrate from RMQ to NATS
+- [ ] Consider using inbox pattern with judgeservice
 - [ ] Add tracing
     - [ ] judge svc
     - [ ] solution svc